DataSets and DataLoaders

 Next, I instantiate an instance of the EuroSat Dataset subclass called trainDS.
 This requires three inputs: the DataFrame of aggregated band means and class codes and the aggregated channel means and standard deviations.
 The means and standard deviations are used to perform data normalization.

 Next, I instantiate the DataLoader using the dataset object.
-I use a batch size of 128.
-Since I am now only using the band means as opposed to the entire image, I should be able to use more samples per batch.
+I use a mini-batch size of 128.
+Since I am now only using the band means as opposed to the entire image, I should be able to use more samples per mini-batch.

 trainDS = EuroSat(trainAgg, trainAggMns, trainAggSDs)